cea-hpc/phobos/doc/design/scsi_error_management.md

 between that number and the initial health counter set in the configuration file.
 With this behaviour, we would not increase the health counter when an operation succeeds, but instead use a time window in which we should count the errors.
-For instance, errors that occured more than a month ago should not be counted anymore to calculate the health counter of a resource.
+For instance, errors that occurred more than a month ago should not be counted anymore to calculate the health counter of a resource.